 To me, this is the borderline of what should be allowed.
 The retoucher removed all skin blemishes from her face and made the skin of the actress look flawlessly smooth, which as we know, is almost never the case.
 However, facial features do not seem to be drastically altered, as in the below image of Kelly Clarkson:

 Here, the retoucher went to the extreme – eyebrows and eyes changed, face shape altered, body shape altered, especially towards the lower body.
 This is an example of heavy retouching that should not be allowed.
-This kind of imagery takes us away from the reality, making our youth believe that people can look as perfect as they do in the magazine covers.
+This kind of imagery takes us away from reality, making our youth believe that people can look as perfect as they do on magazine covers.
 These are not the ideals to pursue and this kind of “fake” beauty should not be welcomed by the public.

-Having assisted my wife in photographing weddings, I have come across a number of brides, bridesmaids and other people, who made special requests to make them look thinner in photographs via Photoshop.
+Having assisted my wife in photographing weddings, I have come across a number of brides, bridesmaids, and other people, who made special requests to make them look thinner in photographs via Photoshop.
 Although my wife certainly did experiment with such capabilities and knew very well how to use specific tools such as “Liquify”, she found it quite frustrating to agree to such requests.
 Not only because it is a lot of work, but also because it is just not right – people should not assume that such practices should be commonly acceptable.
-Overtime, she learned how to position the subjects better and capture them at particular angles that made them look slimmer, but she completely stopped heavy digital manipulations that made the person look different than they were in reality.
+Over time, she learned how to position the subjects better and capture them at particular angles that made them look slimmer, but she completely stopped heavy digital manipulations that made the person look different than they were in reality.

-3.3) Nature Photography
+3.3.
+Nature Photography

 Humans are drawn by the sheer beauty of wild and mysterious nature.
-Having witnessed it in real life, we know that nature can present itself in vibrant and beautiful colors especially during those peak golden hours, and at the same time can really impact our moods with those gloomy, cloudy days.
+Having witnessed it in real life, we know that nature can present itself in vibrant and beautiful colors, especially during those peak golden hours, and at the same time can really impact our moods with those gloomy, cloudy days.
 So when we immerse ourselves in a photograph with a stunning landscape, we always make the assumption that we see the reality: we want to believe that the photographer was there at that right moment of time to capture the natural beauty.
-While we can make assumptions about the fake nature of photographs of celebrities in magazines, we practically never make such assumptions on images of nature.
+While we can make assumptions about the fake nature of photographs of celebrities in magazines, we practically never make such assumptions about images of nature.
 Why is that?
 I have been pondering about this question for a while and I think the answer to the question is quite simple – we want to believe in nature being as beautiful as it is presented to us.
-We look at nature as something raw, innocent, something that has not been corrupted by the humanity.
+We look at nature as something raw, innocent, something that has not been corrupted by humanity.

-The moment we are introduced to a nature photograph that clearly looks unrealistic, or worse yet, when we discover that a photograph that we perceived as real was in fact not, it leaves us with a feeling of distrust towards the photographer.
+The moment we are introduced to a nature photograph that clearly looks unrealistic, or worse yet when we discover that a photograph that we perceived as real was in fact not, it leaves us with a feeling of distrust towards the photographer.
 We feel cheated and faked.

 Take a look at the two images below, one straight out of my camera, and one after I slaughtered the hell out of it in Photoshop:

 Five years ago I thought that my edit looked “cool and dramatic”, although I knew upfront that it looked very fake.
-Without moisture or cloud formations in the air, the sky could have never be that colorful!
+Without moisture or cloud formations in the air, the sky could have never been that colorful!
 And yet at the time, I thought it was a cool effect to use on an image, giving it more of an “artistic” feel.
 I often make fun of myself with this particular photograph in my workshops, because I want others to see that we all go through the stages of experimentation and it is perfectly OK to try out things.
-I would never make this image as part of my portfolio and would never present it in a gallery, because it skews reality and presents nature in its most unrealistic form.
+I would never make this image part of my portfolio and would never present it in a gallery because it skews reality and presents nature in its most unrealistic form.

 Here is another image that really upset some of our readers when I posted it:

 Although it is pretty clear that the image is a composite, people got really upset that I copy-pasted the different phases of the moon to a completely different scene.
 For this composite, I photographed the moon on its own, then moved to another location after the eclipse was over in order to capture a more attractive foreground, which I later used as a backdrop panorama for the arcing moon.
 I wrote about what I did to the image in detail in my “how was this picture made” article, where I explained the process in detail, for the purpose of education.
-The above image is not something I would ever claim as real – in fact, I purposefully made it look fake (the moon never arcs like shown in the image), so that it was clear from the image itself.
-This is another image that I would never display at a nature gallery, because nothing about it represents the reality.
-Sure, the moon phases are real, the landscape is real, but the two never took place together as shown in the image.
+The above image is not something I would ever claim as real – in fact, I purposefully made it look fake (the moon never arcs as shown in the image) so that it was clear from the image itself.
+This is another image that I would never display at a nature gallery because nothing about it represents reality.
+Sure, the moon phases are real, and the landscape is real, but the two never took place together as shown in the image.

 So what kind of editing is ethically acceptable in nature photography?
-That’s the million dollar question and the can of worms to open!
-In landscape photography, I consider it acceptable to adjust exposure, colors, shadows, tones and contrast, to perform selective boosting / dodging and burning, to crop images for better composition and to perform other adjustments, as long as they don’t make the image appear too unrealistic and fake.
+That’s the million-dollar question and the can of worms to open!
+In landscape photography, I consider it acceptable to adjust exposure, colors, shadows, tones, and contrast, to perform selective boosting / dodging and burning, to crop images for better composition, and to perform other adjustments, as long as they don’t make the image appear too unrealistic and fake.
 I am not against HDR photography either – in fact, it can be a great technique to use in order to recover data that cannot be otherwise captured by modern camera sensors, as long as it looks natural at the end (no Grunge HDR please!).
 I am not against blending techniques to bring out details from different parts of the scene either, as long as they are not overdone.
 Lastly, I also find it acceptable to remove distracting objects from the scene.
 Basically, I don’t mind most types of editing!

 Here is an example of the type of editing that I find acceptable:

-In the above case, I cropped the image to get closer to the rock, adjusted white balance of both the foreground and the sky, added some more color to the clouds and added a bit more structure to the clouds to make them stand out a bit more.
+In the above case, I cropped the image to get closer to the rock, adjusted the white balance of both the foreground and the sky, added some more color to the clouds, and added a bit more structure to the clouds to make them stand out a bit more.
 After I was done with the basic edits, I realized that some of the footsteps on the playa left by other photographers looked rather distracting.
 I used Photoshop’s clone stamp tool to remove some of the obvious spots, to keep the scene looking cleaner and not as distracting.

 Here is another set of images from Wadi Rum that I captured last year to illustrate the point of what I consider to be acceptable in terms of post-processing: